Neutralist Armed Forces: Overview and background

-The basic Lao economy was so underdeveloped that an artificial economy developed.
+The basic Laotian economy was so underdeveloped that an artificial economy developed.
 U.S. dollars funded imports that were sold commercially on the open market.
 The resultant Lao kips went to underwrite the Lao military.
 These payments were also subsequently turned over into foreign goods.
 With no controls on the imports, the quality and utility of provisions were often ignored.

 Fall summarized the result by quoting a pro-American Lao officer, Sisouk na Champassak: "Black market deals in American aid dollars reached such proportions that the Pathet Lao needed no propaganda to turn the rural people against the townspeople."

 The 1960 Laotian coups brought about a pivotal change of government in the Kingdom of Laos.
 General Phoumi Nosavan established himself as the strongman running Laos in a bloodless coup on 25 December 1959.
-He would be himself overthrown on 10 August 1960 by the young paratrooper captain whom had backed him in the 1959 coup.
+He would be himself overthrown on 10 August 1960 by the young paratrooper captain who had backed him in the 1959 coup.
 When Captain Kong Le impressed the American officials underwriting Laos as a potential communist, they backed Phoumi's return to power in November and December 1960.
 In turn, the USSR backed Kong Le as their proxy in this cold war standoff.
-After the Battle of Vientiane ended in his defeat, Kong Le withdrew his paratroopers northward to the strategic Plain of Jars on 16 December 1960, there to form Forces Armee Neutraliste (Neutralist Armed Forces).
+After the Battle of Vientiane ended in his defeat, Kong Le withdrew his paratroopers northward to the strategic Plain of Jars on 16 December 1960, there to form Neutralist Armed Forces (FAN).